Job description + your resume = the perfect match!

 1. “Speling Mistakkes arethe Worstt”: The #1 thing that bugs me to no end is the misspelling of words on any important document.
 Before submitting your resume to a potential employer, please do us, recruiters, a favor: PROOFREAD.
 We can almost guarantee that if a hiring manager sees multiple mistakes on your resume, they will immediately put your application in the “no” pile.
 If it is truly your dream job, it will be worth reading over and spell-checking before sending it in.

-3. Certifications and special skills: Just like you would list your degrees, any type of certification listed on a resume is a plus as long as its relevant.
+3. Certifications and special skills: Just like you would list your degrees, any certification listed on a resume is a plus as long as it’s relevant.
 If you take the time to earn a certificate, be proud and include it!
-Also, if you have any type of special skills, put them down!!
+Also, if you have any sort of special skills, put them down!!
 Something like that could potentially help you stand out among the other applicants.

 Those are the top 3 tips when creating the perfect resume to ensure you find the perfect pairing.
-While these tips may vary depending on the career choice, these little nuggets of advice can help anyone in receiving an interview.
+While these tips may vary depending on the career choice, these little nuggets of advice can help anyone receive an interview.
 So, here’s the real question…

 How will you make it easy for the hiring manager to select you to move forward?